chebfun/chebsite/docs/functions/chebfun2/cumsum.md

 ---
-title: """cumsum"""
+title: "cumsum"
 layout: function-reference-item
-class_name: """chebfun2"""
+class_name: "chebfun2"
-function_name: """cumsum"""
+function_name: "cumsum"
-snippet: """Indefinite integral of a CHEBFUN2."""
+snippet: "Indefinite integral of a CHEBFUN2."
-qualifiers: """"""
+qualifiers: ""
-return_type: """varargout"""
+return_type: "varargout"
-arguments: """(rhs1)"""
+arguments: "(rhs1)"
 ---

- CUMSUM   Indefinite integral of a CHEBFUN2.
+<pre class="help-text"> CUMSUM   Indefinite integral of a CHEBFUN2.
     F = CUMSUM(F) returns the indefinite integral of a CHEBFUN2 with respect to one variable and hence, returns a chebfun.
 The integration is done by default in the y-direction.